 The world may be your oyster, but there are some pearls you’ll never see.
-Amongst the planet’s many wonders are places that are too dangerous, too protected, or too secretive to visit.
-Only a select few are allowed to see these exclusive spots, sometimes at the risk of injury or death.
+Amongst the planet’s many wonders are places that are too dangerous, too protected or too secretive to visit.
+Only a select few will ever experience these exclusive spots, sometimes at the risk of injury or death.

-If you’re planning your next holiday, cross these 7 illegal travel destinations off the list.
+If you’re planning your next holiday, cross these 10 illegal travel destinations off your bucket list.
 They’re beautiful and mysterious, but totally forbidden to travellers.

 Poveglia | Italy

 Remember Shutter Island?
 Poveglia is a real-life version.
-The small island, located between Venice and Lido in Northern Italy, was once home to a mental institution where patients were allegedly tortured and experimented upon.
-Prior to its stint with the mentally ill, Poveglia was used as a quarantine colony.
-The dead and dying – some of whom were mistaken for corpses – were burned on giant pyres during times of plague.
-Today the island is widely considered to be haunted, making it one of the most illegal travel destinations.
-Both locals and tourists are banned from visiting.
+The small isle, located between Venice and Lido in Northern Italy, was once home to a mental institution that allegedly tortured and experimented upon its patients.
+Prior to its stint with the mentally ill, Poveglia was used as a quarantine colony where the dead and dying, some of whom were mistaken for corpses, were burned on giant pyres during times of plague.
+Today the island is widely considered to be haunted, and both locals and tourists are banned from visiting.

 North Sentinel Island | Andaman Islands, India